jymbocala/jymbocala/README.md

 - 🇦🇺: I am Filipino living in Melbourne, Australia.
 - 🌱: Currently, I am learning React, and developing a Travel App.
-- 🎾: When I am not coding, I am like to play tennis, eating mangoes, or watching Survivor.
+- 🎾: When I am not coding, I like to play tennis, eating mangoes, or watching Survivor.
 - 📧: How to reach me: <jym.bocala@gmail.com>

 <br>